Brassx/Brass-Sound-System/README.md

 # Brass-Sound-System
-A simple LUA Sound system for GMOD.
+A simple Lua Sound system for GMod.
 Allowing you to stream sounds from a URL AND Cache them on the client to save web bandwidth and prevent sound delays after the first play

 Normally, when you play a sound from a URL, there is a slight delay when streaming the sound.
 This helps get around that and save bandwidth by caching the sound file on the client, and it will attempt to play the sound from that cached file BEFORE trying to play from the supplied URL.
 Making the sound have no delay after playing it the first time.